 Mapping Impactful Media Literacy Practices

 Extensive research over the past decades has found media literacy education to positively impact learners’ ability to critique and create media.
-This research has taken place across academic disciplines and within a variety of formal and informal education settings.
-As a result, there exists no widely accepted framework for defining and measuring impactful media literacy practice.
+This research takes place across academic disciplines and within a variety of formal and informal education settings.

 - Media literacy practices are guided by caring ethics.